openshift/ci-docs/content/en/docs/architecture/retester.md

 Retester is aware of Prow and the concept of optional and required jobs.
 It only triggers retests on PRs where at least one required Prow job is failing.

-We need to enable repository on the retester's deployment and remove it from the old retester.
+We need to enable repository by adding a flag `--enable-on-repo=<org>/<repo>` to [the retester's deployment](https://github.com/openshift/release/blob/master/clusters/app.ci/prow/03_deployment/retester.yaml) and exclude it from [the old retester](https://github.com/openshift/release/blob/05dd9a1ab5881e55165a0cc0f40d5513e2e2fd11/ci-operator/jobs/infra-periodics.yaml#L260-L300) by `-repo:<org>/<repo>` in the `query`.
+The following example shows how to achieve it for repo `openshift/ci-tools`:

 {{< highlight yaml >}}
   spec: